In the event of an Emergency Closure

 Good Morning EY1!

-One activity per day in the blue book is recommended, as well as reading stories, doing activities (such as cooking, puzzles, legos, arts and crafts, etc), playing and most importantly, staying safe!
+One activity per day in the blue book is recommended, as well as reading stories, doing activities (such as cooking, puzzles, lego, arts and crafts, etc), playing, and most importantly, staying safe!

 Please do not hesitate to ask any questions and please try to document home learning as much as possible.